 OneNote for W10 is now able to receive much more content than ever, in a convenient way, thanks to the « Send to OneNote » printer.

-It’s an add-in available in the Store, which brings the ability to « print » from any UWP App or win32 Program directly to OneNote for W10 (the same feature existed in OneNote desktop, and was lacking in the « modern » version).
+It’s an add-in available in the Store, which brings the ability to « print » from any UWP App or win32 Program directly to OneNote for W10 (the same feature existed in OneNote desktop, and was lacking in the so called « modern » version).

 Patience : be aware that you need Windows’ Creators Update to install it !

-I was nevertheless able to test it my other PC, and it works well !
+I was nevertheless able to test it on another PC, and it works well !

 Difference : The only difference I noticed is that the resulting pages are stored in a note container, and each page appears as a picture.
 In OneNote desktop, the « pictures » are set as background by default (customizable), which prevent from moving then accidentally, when you annotate them.
 But some users may prefer the other way round.